 A loosely scattered, picturesque village also known as Monken Hadley, situated to the north-east of Chipping Barnet

-Hadley’s name was first recorded as Hadlegh in 1248 and was formerly thought to have meant ‘a high place’ but is probably derived from the Old English forms of ‘heath’ and ‘lea’.
+Hadley’s name was first recorded as Hadlegh in 1248 and was formerly thought to have meant ‘a high place’ but it is probably derived from the Old English forms of ‘heath’ and ‘lea’, so this place could have been a woodland clearing where heather grew.
 The ‘Monken’ prefix is said to derive from the 12th-century endowment of a hermitage here to the abbey of Walden in Essex.
-The mess of nomenclature on the Google map below shows how difficult it is to separate Hadley from Monken Hadley.
-Hidden London prefers to proceed as though these are equally acceptable alternative names for one and the same place.
+Though not everyone (or every map) agrees, Hidden London prefers to proceed as though Hadley and Monken Hadley are equally acceptable alternative names for one and the same place.

 St Mary’s church was built in 1494, according to the date inscribed on its west tower.
 A sizeable village grew up around the church and spread in every direction except onto the royal preserve of Enfield Chase.
 In 1612 Sir Roger Wilbraham founded a set of almshouses for “six decayed housekeepers” and the buildings on Hadley Green Road have not only survived but are still administered under the original charity.
 By the mid-17th century, houses ran in an unbroken line down to the High Street at Chipping Barnet.

 Over the following century or so, a number of grand houses were built around the common and green, and several of these are still standing, notably Hadley Hurst (c.1707) and Hadley House (c.1760, shown in the photograph above), which are both grade II* listed.